 Windows machines can access volumes of files by connecting to network drives with paths.
 These UNC (universal naming convention) paths will connect your device to the larger network.
 You connect by entering these path names into Windows Explorer or the "Start/Run" field:

-Once you have entered the UNC path name, simply use your UNT EUID to complete the connection.
+Once you have entered the UNC path name, simply use your UNT EUID (in the format: UNT\euid) to complete the connection.

 Mac users have to "Connect to Server" under the "Go" selection in Finder, as seen below: